 The Forest Service responded by building more huts and upgrading the track.
 Trampers, in turn, arrived in ever greater numbers to experience this amazing tour of varied scenery and natural history.

-All Bush & Beyond clients receive a personal checklist to assist identifying and recording flora and fauna on the Heaphy Walk.
+All Bush & Beyond clients receive a personal checklist to assist with identifying and recording flora and fauna they experience.

 |There are always views on the Heaphy Track|

 Prices include all food (unless self-catering), hut passes and transport ex Motueka or Nelson.
 We can arrange your accommodation for you in Motueka at a price and style which suits you.
 See accommodation page.
 We will get you back to Motueka or Nelson on day 6, unless your option is to carry on down the West Coast.

 If you need a 5 day package we will fly you directly from Karamea to Nelson with Golden Bay Air.

 A unique feature of our Heaphy Trip is the special meal at the Heaphy hut incorporating local and wild food.